 INDENG 290: MTI Master Class for New Ventures & Research Impact

-A Program for Graduate Students at UC Berkeley offed in collaboration with the following departments:
+A program for graduate students at UC Berkeley offered in collaboration with the following departments:

 - College of Engineering

 - Center for Information Technology in the Interest of Society (CITRIS)

 - NSF I-Corps Program

 Program Objective: To prepare graduate students and post-doctoral students across all disciplines to be able to translate technical work into value as a new venture or in industry settings.

 $20K Prizes in Prizes awarded on Demo Day at end of Master Course

 Prize offerings of $20K or greater will be offered to teams who made most progress from a new venture point of view.
 Leading Venture Capital, Investors, and others mentors will provide guidance and will be listed as part of the resource directory.

 Spring 2017 Lead Mentors: Rick Rasmussen, Errol Arkilic, Bulent Erbilgin, Aleks Gollu